appuio/ops-techlab/appendices/01_prometheus.md

 ```

 ### Logging Monitoring
+Just works on clustered ElasticSearch, the OPStechlab runs because of lack of ressources on a single node ES.
 The Service `logging-es-prometheus` needs to be labeled and the following RoleBinding applied, for Prometheus to be able to get the metrics.

 ```